Last updated

 Beautify JSON with indentation and readability.

-Quick Answer: JSON Formatter
+Quick answer: JSON Formatter

 A JSON formatter parses raw JSON and prints it with indentation so nested objects are easier to read.
 Valid JSON must use quoted keys, valid commas, and supported primitive values.